thedheerendra/Marlabs_Assignment/ReadMe.md

 - The current Terraform implementation is **non-modular**, optimized for simplicity and rapid developer onboarding.
 - Future improvements may include modularizing the scripts for better reusability and maintenance.
+- These are dry run files and have not been tested in actual cloud and follows self driven approaches.
+- Remote Backend is not Used here and can be Implemented.